-“There’s nothing magical or specific about 30%,” said Barry Paperno, a now-retired credit expert who spent 40+ years in the industry, including with FICO and Experian.
+“There’s nothing magical or specific about 30%,” said Barry Paperno, a retired credit expert who spent 40-plus years in the industry, including with FICO and Experian.
 “The way the scoring models work is the lower you go [with utilization], the more points you get.”

 Where Does the Credit Utilization Rule of Thumb Come From?

 Paperno thinks the 30% recommendation was born when personal finance reporters asked experts to give a threshold that consumers could look to.
-“I’ve been doing these interviews for years and everybody wants specifics,” said Paperno.
-Experts began recommending that people aim to stay below 50%, but would then be asked “how much below 50%?” explained Paperno.
+“I’ve been doing these interviews for years, and everybody wants specifics,” Paperno said.
+Experts began recommending that people aim to stay below 50% but would then be asked, “How much below 50%?”
+Paperno explained.
 That’s when experts started saying 30% was a safe bet.

 How to Calculate Your Credit Utilization Ratio

-Calculating your credit utilization ratio is simple: Just divide the balance you owe by the total credit limit, then multiply by 100.
+Calculating your credit utilization ratio is simple: Divide the balance you owe by your total credit limit, then multiply by 100.
 If you have a $1,000 limit and are carrying a $200 balance, the calculation would be:

 200 / 1,000 = 0.2